Kaito090211/pixel.github.io/README.md

-theme: jekyll-theme-minimal
-title: Pixel homepage
+PIXEL PERFECT
-description: Get an Exclusive ideas for your handset!
+Get an Exclusive wallpaper for free!!